 - Letters from instructors and mentors will almost surely be needed as part of both admission and scholarship applications.

 - Test scores may help colleges evaluate homeschooled students alongside their public school peers.

 - Community activities, sports, and volunteering show homeschoolers' ability to work in groups.

 Where can my child get some of this outside evidence?

 - Community college classes.
-Good grades in classes taken while students are in their high school homeschool years – or after graduation from homeschooling – show four-year colleges and universities that your child is already doing college work.
+Good grades in dual enrollment classes taken while students are in their high school homeschool years—or classes after graduation from homeschooling—show four-year colleges and universities that your child is already doing college work.
 Instructors can write letters of recommendation.
-These classes also legitimize a student’s homeschool grades.
+These classes also legitimize a student's homeschool grades.
 A kid who got all As in math done at home and then gets an A in calculus at community college probably deserved those As at home.

 - Homeschool co-ops and homeschool classes.
 More populated areas now offer classes for homeschoolers, which can demonstrate that your teen can flourish with teachers "other than" mom and in group settings.
 Instructors can write letters of recommendation, and some provide grades or report cards.

 - Tutoring centers.
 Learning from a tutor is another way to show "not-just-mom" learning.
 Some tutors can write letters of recommendation or help you quantify what skills and content were learned.

 - Online classes.
 Some online classes with authentic contact hours with an instructor or respected curriculum may be beneficial in college admissions.
 Some other programs may be seen as lightweight flash card-and-quiz type programs.
 Check the instructional methods and reputation!